-The hard link creates a separate file which contains information about the original file and where it is located.
+The hard link makes a separate file which contains information about the original file and where it is located.

-Keep in mind that you can only create a hard link between files on the same physical drive, you can’t create hard links between files under separate mount points.
+Keep in mind that hard links only created between files on the same physical drive.

 If you need to create links on a different physical drive, you’ll have to create a soft link instead.